CrystalDolphan/Module18-H-W/README.md

 ![Streamlit_Result.png](Streamlit_Result.png)
 ![PyChain_Ledger.png](PyChain_Ledger.png)

-As we can see, different inputs generated differnt hash codes.
+As we can see, different inputs generated different hash codes.
 By altering the amount and difficulty, we were also able to attain hash codes of different lengths.